IBM/example-bank/README.md

 These will be used to create a Kubernetes secret that's used by all the services in the cluster.

-## Loading the data model
+## Loading the Database Schema

-To load the data model, we are going to use a `Job` Kubernetes resource.
+To load the schema, we are going to use a `Job` Kubernetes resource.
 This allows a task to be run to completion to perform a task.

 Follow instructions [here](https://developer.ibm.com/tutorials/operator-hub-openshift-4-operators-ibm-cloud/) to create a database in the project where the back-end services are deployed.

-After deploying the PostgreSQL database, load the SQL schema for users and event.
+After deploying the PostgreSQL database, create a secret for your database credentials.

 ```
 #  kubectl create secret generic loyalty-db-secret --from-literal=DB_SERVERNAME=<db_name> --from-literal=DB_PORTNUMBER=<db_port> --from-literal=DB_DATABASENAME=example --from-literal=DB_USER=<db_user> --from-literal=DB_PASSWORD=<db_password>
 secret/loyalty-db-secret created
 ```

+> Default Port is `5432`.
+Default username and password is `postgres`

 Verify the new secret appears in your project: